-The emphasis in geography is through practical activity and investigative fieldwork.
+The emphasis in geography is on breadth and depth of geographical knowledge whilst also incorporating practical activity and investigative fieldwork.
 Information handling skills, including the use of a wide range of source materials, are taught and careful observation is fostered.
 Pupils are encouraged to communicate their findings to others using a variety of methods including written or verbal reports and through the use of graphs and pictures

 We visit many local surroundings, landmarks and places of interest to support our geography learning contexts which develop children’s understanding of the world around them.
 In addition, children in Year 4 take part in a geography based residential trip, through which they are involved in many orienteering and geographical learning.

 Children at North Bradley are based in a beautiful, rural context and we intend for our children to be knowledgeable about their local area and to see it as a source of pride.
 Our intention is that each child, throughout their primary education at North Bradley, to explore, learn about and visit different environments within the UK, starting from their locality and moving further afield as they progress throughout the school.
 These local case studies provide rich opportunities for our children to develop geographical skills and to engage with their environment through regular fieldwork opportunities.
 Through fieldwork, asking and answering geographical questions, setting up enquiries, map, skills, analysing data and identifying patterns are at the core of our geography curriculum.